thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 This is a key used for signing and encrypting cookies set by your application to allow user to remain logged in without  having to re-login with every page load.
 A malicious party can use the secret to decrypt these cookies and pretend to be logged in to someone else's account.

 The session secret:
-* should *not* manually entered (a randomly generated key of at least 64 bytes is best)
+* should *not* be manually entered (a randomly generated key of at least 64 bytes is best)
 * should *not* be easy to guess (please don't use "secret" in development because you may forget to switch it over when deploying to a production environment) and
 * should *not* be submitted to your github repo (use the DotEnv ruby gem)